 News & Events

-by Eric 'Bear' St. Pierre
+by Janie St. Pierre

 by Eric 'Bear' St. Pierre, Illinois State Director

 I was extremely excited when we had our last outing of the year, not because it was our last weekend, but because of who was attending.
 Our last outing represented the reach of Cross Trail Outfitters.
 We has two Sportsmen coming from Chicago, two coming from Central Illinois, and two coming from Southern Illinois.
 I was excited to see these young men come together for this final weekend and see what the Lord had in store.

 These Sportsmen were a little older all were in High School and all have been walking with the Lord for some time.
 You would say that they were a little seasoned.
 These young men were no strangers to the CTO campfire.
 That had all been here before, but God had something special for them this night.
 The Question was, “What’s stunting your spiritual growth?” and the Scripture Holy Spirit gave to us was from James 1:5